-Abu Dhabi is the second largest city of the UAE.
-Tourists can travel around the city exploring the intriguing archaeological and historic sites, as well as the interesting museums, beautiful parks, glamorous shopping venues and adventurous water sports.
+Abu Dhabi is the second-largest city in the UAE.
+Tourists can travel around the city exploring the intriguing archaeological and historical sites, as well as the interesting museums, beautiful parks, glamorous shopping venues and adventurous water sports.
 This city is a perfect combination of tradition and modernity that welcomes everyone with respect and warm hospitality.
 Abu Dhabi means the place full of gazelles, a cosmopolitan city which offers extreme nightlife, a wide range of restaurants, cultural and musical events for all ages.

-Abu Dhabi is considered a very safe city and crime rate is very low.
-Even though crime rate is near to zero, city police still maintain tight control over security and safety issues.
-Therefore, it has become one of the lowest crime rate cities in the world.
-It is always safe to explore the city at any time but it is always good to take a few precautions for general safety.
+Abu Dhabi is considered a very safe city and the crime rate is very low.
+Even though the crime rate is near zero, city police still maintain tight control over security and safety issues.
+Therefore, it has become one of the lowest crime rates in cities in the world.
+It is always safe to explore the city at any time, but it is always good to take a few precautions for general safety.
 In this city, there are no major tourist traps or places where the crime rate is a little high.
-It is safe to travel at night and there is no need to be overly concerned about security whilst travelling in public transportation.
-Still it is advisable to take standard precautions as we would take usually whilst travelling outdoors.
+It is safe to travel at night, and there is no need to be overly concerned about security whilst travelling in public transportation.
+Still, it is advisable to take standard precautions as we would usually take whilst travelling outdoors.

 Compared to other Arab cities, this city has a calm and relaxed dress code.
 In summer, lightweight clothing is always advisable.
 Even though this city is famous as a summer destination, it is necessary to carry warm clothes in winter as temperatures are quite low in the evenings.
-Improper dressing should be avoided in public areas but swimsuits or short clothes are allowed on the beaches.
+The improper dressing should be avoided in public areas, but swimsuits or short clothes are allowed on the beaches.

 To travel around the city, there are four major means of transportation available; taxi, bus, tour, and rental cars or private cars.
-Abu Dhabi international airport comprises of well advanced facilities like boutiques, shops, sand golf course, and much more.
-The airport’s architecture is a special attraction for tourist and it has become an icon to promote the tourism industry in the city.
-There is a good network of roads in the city and hardly any major traffic jams issues even in peak time.
-Modern bus transportation is available at all major places 24 hours.
+Abu Dhabi international airport comprises of well-advanced facilities like boutiques, shops, and golf course, and much more.
+The airport’s architecture is a special attraction for tourist, and it has become an icon to promote the tourism industry in the city.
+There is a good network of roads in the city, and hardly any major traffic jams issues even in peak time.
+Modern bus transportation is available at all major places for 24 hours.
 Another cheaper option to explore the city will be by taxi or car rental, which are conveniently located all around the city.

 Abu Dhabi Tourism & Culture Headquarters